Three face murder bid charges after incident on Aberdeen street - Evening Express

 Three face murder bid charges after incident on Aberdeen street

-Three people have been arrested after an attempted murder on an Aberdeen street.
+Three people have been charged in connection with an attempted murder on an Aberdeen street.

-Two men aged 33 and 27 and a woman aged 36 have been arrested in relation to the incident on George Street.
+Two men aged 33 and 27 and a woman aged 36 have been charged in relation to the incident on George Street.

 A man was taken to Aberdeen Royal Infirmary and was treated for serious injuries.